Top Ten Guide - Best 29" Mountain Bike Tires

 How it translates to the trail:

-- Stay away from 2.25 version of this tire.
-The 2.4 is much more beefy.
+- Stay away from 2.25 version of this tire if you ride aggressively and need extra traction.
+The 2.4 is much more beefy and built for aggressive riding and offers additional traction.
 The tread is much more deep and the casing is better.
 The 2.4 is close to a true 2.4 tire.
 The tire hooks up on dry terrain well and rolls very fast.
 You will need to lean the bike over a bit more to catch the side knobs.
 It is not really good for muddy / wet rooty conditions due to 60a durometer compound.
 The Ardent also needs to need to run lower air pressure 22-27psi to reach its full potential.
 Look for tubeless LUST version.

 Tread compound available: